What are my options?

 Some professional researchers forecast that whilst the future cannot be entirely predicted more employers will be seeking higher levels of education in the future and qualifications could be considered as a type of ‘insurance’ in ensuring your employability in the future.
 That said you may find a job with the right employer who offers you the opportunity to train and gain qualifications on the job and be successful on this pathway.
 This could be very dependent upon the opportunities that are advertised when you leave school.

 The types of jobs opportunities which are likely to likely to be available to you after leaving year eleven are ‘entry level jobs’ these positions are most likely to be available in Hospitality and Catering, Retail and offices.
-Employers will advertise ‘School Leaver’ jobs on the job centre website https://services.gov.im/job-search/ or employed.im start searching this website on a regular basis to see if suitable vacancies are being advertised.
+Employers will advertise ‘School Leaver’ jobs on the Job Centre website.
+You can start to search vacancies on this site here to see jobs as they become available.